eating fat won't make you fat

 Eating Fat Won’t Make You Fat

-Fat is easily the most misunderstood macronutrient.
+Fat is the most misunderstood of the three macronutrients.

 Does eating fat make you fat?